DIM-Done-It-Myself/21-Days-Seaborn-Coding-Challenge/README.md

 Key Features of Seaborn:

 - Default Styles:
-  -Seaborn comes with aesthetically pleasing default styles that enhance the visual appeal of plots.
+  -- Seaborn comes with aesthetically pleasing default styles that enhance the visual appeal of plots.
 - Statistical Functions:
-  -It supports statistical plotting, including regression, distribution, and categorical plots.
+  -- It supports statistical plotting, including regression, distribution, and categorical plots.
 - DataFrame Integration:
-  -Works seamlessly with pandas DataFrames, making it easy to create plots directly from your datasets.
+  -- Works seamlessly with pandas DataFrames, making it easy to create plots directly from your datasets.
 - Built-in Themes:
-  -Offers themes like darkgrid, whitegrid, dark, white, and ticks for customizing the look of your plots.
+  -- Offers themes like darkgrid, whitegrid, dark, white, and ticks for customizing the look of your plots.
 - Complex Plots Made Simple:
-  -Simplifies the creation of complex visualizations like heatmaps, violin plots, and pair plots.
+  -- Simplifies the creation of complex visualizations like heatmaps, violin plots, and pair plots.
 - Automatic Handling of Colors:
-  -Manages color palettes effectively, allowing for easy creation of visually distinct plots.
+  -- Manages color palettes effectively, allowing for easy creation of visually distinct plots.

 Commonly Used Functions in Seaborn:
 1. Distribution Plots: